nullponull/note-post-mcp/README.md

 - **Local runs**: After building, test locally with `npx note-post-mcp` (it will wait for MCP messages on stdin).
 - **Inspect publish artifacts**: Run `npm pack --dry-run` to see what files will be included in the published package.
 - **Timeout issues**: If operations are timing out, increase `NOTE_POST_MCP_TIMEOUT` or pass a larger `timeout` parameter.
-- **Playwright browser not installed**: Run `npx playwright install chromium` to install the required browser.
+- **Playwright browser not installed**: Run `npm run install-browser` or `npx playwright install chromium` to install the required browser.

 ## References